Confidence bounds for the sensitivity lack of a less specific diagnostic test, without gold standard: Main results and applications

-See Section~\ref{Sec.remaining.proofs} for a proof.
-We proceed to illustrate the theorem by its application to the example from Subsection~\ref{Subsec.Example}.
+See Section~\ref{Sec.remaining.proofs} for a proof of this and the other two theorems of this subsection.
+We proceed to illustrate Theorem~\ref{Thm.main.result} by its application to the example from Subsection~\ref{Subsec.Example}.
 Let $\beta\in[0,1]$ and $n\in \N$ be fixed.
 Wanted is a ``good'' confidence bound $\underline{\Delta}$ as in~\eqref{Deltaunderline} and (iii) above.
-Parts B and C of the theorem suggest choosing $\underline{\Delta}$ to be a ``good'' confidence bound as in~(i).
+Parts B and C Theorem~\ref{Thm.main.result} suggest choosing $\underline{\Delta}$ to be a ``good'' confidence bound as in~(i).
 We put

 where $\ell : \{k\in\N_0^3\,:\, k_+ = n \} \rightarrow [-1,1]$ is the Lloyd-Moldovan lower $\beta$-confidence bound for the coordinate difference $\prob(\{1,2,3\}) \ni p\mapsto p_1-p_2$ in the trinomial model $\big(\mathrm{M}_{n,p} : p \in \prob(\{1,2,3\})\big)$, see Subsection~\ref{Subs.Lloyd.Moldovan}.
 Then $\underline{\Delta}$ satisfies~\eqref{Deltaunderline} and~(i).
-With $\beta = 0.95$ and the data~$k$ from~\eqref{the.data} we get
+With $\beta = 0.95$ and the data~$k$ from~\eqref{the.data}, we get